fybrik/fybrik/site/docs/concepts/vault_plugins.md

 Additional secret plugins can be developed to retrieve credentials additional location.
 This [tutorial](https://learn.hashicorp.com/tutorials/vault/plugin-backends?in=vault/app-integration) can serve as a good starting point to learn about Vault plugin development.

-The following steps are for configuring a secret plug-in for Mesh for Data:
+The following steps are for configuring a secret plug-in for Fybrik:

 1. Enable the plugin during Vault server initialization in a specific path.
 An example of that can be found in helm chart [values.yaml](https://github.com/mesh-for-data/mesh-for-data/blob/master/third_party/vault/vault-single-cluster/values.yaml) file in the project where [Vault-plugin-secrets-kubernetes-reader](https://github.com/mesh-for-data/vault-plugin-secrets-kubernetes-reader) plugin is enabled in `kubernetes-secrets` path: